N7ghtm4r3/Equinox/docs/backend/index.md

 **v1.1.4**

-Utilities and apis for the backends based on the **Spring Boot**'s framework
+Utilities and apis for the backends based on the **Spring Boot** framework

 ## Implementation